open-xchange/appsuite-middleware/documentation/components/chronos.md

 ### Internal Handling

 Whenever events whose start- and enddate are decorated with a specific timezone identifier, the concrete instant of time is evaluated dynamically based on the corresponding timezone information from the Java runtime environment.
-This instant of time is then used for all sorts of operations with the start- and endtime, e.g. scheduling, recurrence calcualtions, free/busy lookups, sorting and so on.
+This instant of time is then used for all sorts of operations with the start- and endtime, e.g. scheduling, recurrence calculations, free/busy lookups, sorting and so on.

 The matching timezone is looked up based on the *timezone identifier*, which is usually a string in the form "continent/city" (for example "America/New_York"), as defined in the in the Olson Timezone Database, which is the most common internationally agreed standard for timezones.
-Therefore, it is required that all used timezone identfiers are available in the server, which is normally the case if the Java runtime environment is updated regularly.
+Therefore, it is required that all used timezone identifiers are available in the server, which is normally the case if the Java runtime environment is updated regularly.

 ### Parsing

 Not all clients are using the same set of timezone definitions, and especially clients that do not use timezones from the common Olson database may be problematic as an internally known timezone needs to be selected so that it can be processed by the server.
 The most prominent example are clients from Windows, which often rely on a Windows-internal set of timezone definitions that use different identifiers.

-In order to also accept non-Olson timezones, such unknwon timezones are attempted to be mapped in the following, best-effort way:
+In order to also accept non-Olson timezones, such unknown timezones are attempted to be mapped in the following, best-effort way:
 - If an unknown timezone is parsed during an update operation, and the parsed timezone has the same rules as the timezone of the originally set timezone, fall back to the original timezone
 - If an unknown timezone is parsed, and the parsed timezone has the same rules as the timezone of the calendar user, fall back to the timezone of the calendar user
 - If an unknown timezone is parsed, and the parsed timezone has the same rules as the timezone of the current session's user, fall back to the timezone of the session user
 - If an unknown timezone is parsed, and a known mapping from the parsed Windows timezone identifier to Olson exists, use the mapped Olson timezone
-- If an unknown timezone is parsed, and at least one known timezone with the same rules exists, use the timezone whose identifier is most similar (Levenshtein distance) to the parsed one
+- If an unknown timezone is parsed, and at least one known timezone with the same rules exists, use the timezone whose identifier is most similar (*Levenshtein distance*) to the parsed one
 - Use the calendar user timezone, otherwise